BlueBrain/projectionizer/doc/source/theory_practice.rst

 -------------------
 Volume transmission workflow is run on top of the regular projections workflow to simulate the effects of acetylcholine release into the extrasynaptic space.

-The workflow outputs two files:
- * **volume-transmission-nodes.h5**: volume transmission node file in a SONATA format
+The workflow uses same source node file as the main pipeline, and outputs a single file:
  * **volume-transmission-edges.h5**: volume transmission edge file in a SONATA format

 The main phases of the workflow are: